jdeathe/centos-ssh-mysql/README.md

 centos-ssh-mysql
 ================

-Docker Image including CentOS-6, MySQL 5.1.
+Docker Image of CentOS-6 6.6 x86_64, MySQL 5.1.

+Includes Automated password generation and an option for custom initialisation SQL.
+Supports custom configuration via a configuration data volume.

+## Overview & links

-The Dockerfile can be used to build a base image that can be run as-is or used as the bases for other more specific builds.
+The [Dockerfile](https://github.com/jdeathe/centos-ssh-mysql/blob/master/Dockerfile) can be used to build a base image that can be run as-is or used as the bases for other more specific builds.

 Included in the build is the EPEL repository and SSH, vi and MySQL are installed along with python-pip, supervisor and supervisor-stdout.